ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Problem for RMS: There may be some unexpected information that would change the confidence value; For example, my funeral is happening at Monday is going to change the confidence whether I survived after the surgery, but it should not be included in the explanation of whether I will survive the surgery.
 Therefore we have to define "relevant evidence"

 Another problem: tieing explanation to our background knowledge sounds off

+what is an explanation?
+It is an linguistic activity to a conversationally appropriate answer to "why-question"

+There are at least 3 ways in which context is relevant to explanation;
+1. contrast class ambiguity
+2. bg knowledge
+3. audience's interest

+Contrast class ambiguity:

+Compare:

+- why did *Adam* eat the apple?
+- Why did Adam *eat* the apple?
+- Why did Adam eat the *apple*?

+Why are you robbing the bank?
+Because there's money there

+background knowledge:

+- Why was there a forest fire?
+Because oxygen in present
+---This is relevant, but not appropriate to mention this in this context

+Audience interest:

+- Why are you late? you boss is not interest in knowing natural laws when he asks this

+What's the connection between *ideal explanation* (contextually and pragmatically invariant) and human activity of *explanatory act* (contextually and pragmatically variant)?

+Scientific realists: tend to think science is aiming at *ideal explanation*

+We need to reconcile the two horns when we are trying to come up with a theory of explanation

+Anti-realists: tend to think that, we should not think about *ideal explanation*.
+We should only care about the explanatory act stuff.